 I learned that it's not just the lack of feeling and movement, it also interferes with the body's internal systems that are designed to keep people alive.
 Multiple infections, neuropathic pain and uncontrollable spasms are common.
 These are the things that exhaust even the most determined.
-And, along with fundamentally impacting quality of life, it comes with €4 million average lifetime cost of care, there are huge barriers to getting back to work, and premature death is inevitable.
+And, along with fundamentally impacting quality of life, it comes with many millions in each person's average lifetime cost of care, there are huge barriers to getting back to work, and premature death is almost inevitable.

-Since 2011, I've been involved in catalysing collaborations that are now valued at over €100 million.
-These include co-creating international neuro-modulation and robotics research studies; building an exoskeleton rehabilitation programme; facilitating multi-stakeholder relationships towards the commercialisation of academic research; and working alongside Wings for Life Spinal Research Foundation and the Christopher and Dana Reeve Foundation.
+Since 2011, I've been involved in catalysing collaborations that are now valued at over €100million.
+These include co-creating international neuro-modulation and robotics research studies; building an exoskeleton rehabilitation programme; facilitating multistakeholder relationships towards the commercialisation of academic research; and working alongside Wings for Life Spinal Research Foundation and the Christopher & Dana Reeve Foundation.